Alfred Lubbock: Cricket career

 Lubbock made his first-class cricket debut for Kent County Cricket Club during Canterbury Cricket Week in 1863, playing against an England side.
 He played a total of 28 first-class matches for a variety of teams, including Gentlemen of Kent and MCC, until "practically giving up" first-class cricket before the age of 28 in 1871.
 He played eight times in Gentlemen v Players matches and scored two centuries, one for the Gentlemen and one, his highest score of 129, for an England XI in 1867.
 Pardon was of the opinion that if Test cricket had existed at the time Lubbock played that "he would have had every right to play for England" in his best seasons.

 Lubbock appeared in only one county cricket match, his final first-class game at Catford in 1875 and ost of his cricket at this level was played during Canterbury Week or for the Gentlemen in more social environments.
 In club cricket Lubbock played for a wide variety of sides, including Eton Ramblers, of which he was a founder with seven others in 1862, the Gentlemen of West Kent, Band of Brothers and I Zingari.
 He scored "hundreds of runs", including a score of 200 against Royal Engineers in 1866 but chose to play relatively little first-class cricket.
 Pardon believed him to have been "one of the greatest batsmen" of his era who had "threatened to be WG Grace's most formidable rival".

 Football

 Lubbock also played football and appeared for Old Etonians in the replay of the 1875 FA Cup Final against the Royal Engineers, one of the dominant teams of the day.
 The first match had finished 1–1, but several Old Etonians were unable to play in the replay at The Oval and Lubbock was called in as a replacement.
 He finished on the losing side, Royal Engineers winning 2–0.

+Athletics

+Lubbock was a keen athlete and participated in various events, including the early days of the pole vault (known as the pole jump at the time).
+He finished third in the pole vault event at the 1868 AAC Championships.